lekxy246/Beginner_sql_Pbi_project/README.md

 #### Recommendations:
 - Student with verified ID get 20% off during non-peak hours so as to drive sales.
-- Get data what combo humans like to pair with pizza and work on it.
+- Get data on what combo humans like to pair with pizza and work on it.